geordi/upr-course/faq/vm.md

 Virual image is provided [here](http://mrl.cs.vsb.cz/data/upr/UPR.ova) in OVA format.

+Login for the account in the Virtual image:
+- Username: student
+- Password: student

 ## How to open virtual image in the VirtualBox

 1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).